 by John Farrell, reposted from Energy Self Reliant States

-John Farrell is a Senior Researcher at Institute for Local Self Reliance.
+— John Farrell is a senior researcher at the Institute for Local Self Reliance.
 This piece was originally published at Energy Self Reliant States.